evangboucher/DynaDoc/README.md

 When possible please make the URL a hyper link.
 It is important that with any distribution of DynaDoc you include an unmodified copy of the NOTICE.txt and LICENSE file with the distribution.

-This site gives good overview of the license (this is not legal advice!): [CPAL-1.0](https://tldrlegal.com/license/common-public-attribution-license-version-1.0-(cpal-1.0)#summary)
+This site gives a good overview of the license (this is not legal advice!): [CPAL-1.0](https://tldrlegal.com/license/common-public-attribution-license-version-1.0-(cpal-1.0)#summary)

 Please read for full license.
 The above License section is only meant to help you understand what is expected.
-Do not consider this legal advice in any sense.
+Do not consider the above sentences legal advice for any reason.
 Thanks!

 ---
 Software distributed under the License is distributed on an “AS IS” basis,